hermantran/taxgraphs/README.md

 [
   Bracket income minimum,
   Bracket marginal tax rate,
-  Total tax at the bracket income maxmium
+  Total tax at the bracket income maximum
 ]
 ```
 The following is an example: